 1. Visit Mont-Saint-Michel

 The jewel in Normandy’s crown.
 A magnificent island commune topped with an abbey spread over three levels.
 It can get busy during the summer months so out of season is the perfect time to explore.
-Some restaurants, bars and shops may not be open all year round but you can check the list in this guide.
+However, some restaurants, bars and shops may not be open all year round.
 The abbey is closed on 25 December and 1 January during winter.

 2. Take A Walk On the Beach